arvidn/libtorrent/docs/manual.rst

 the global rate limiter (which they aren't by default).

 ``rate_limit_utp`` determines if uTP connections should be throttled by the global rate limiter or not.
-By default they are not, since uTP manages its own rate.
+By default they are.

 ``listen_queue_size`` is the value passed in to listen() for the listen socket.
 It is the number of outstanding incoming connections to queue up while we're not